piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

     BoundaryType-FV = (/4,1/) !
 4: Neumann, 1: number of the RefState

 TODO: implement RefState (the same as HDG solver uses for the electric potential BC) + add new reggie

+To create steady propagation conditions for the negative front, the electric feld on the left boundary x = 0 is fxed to the time independent value E0.

+E(0, t) = E_0 > 0. \tag{22}

+The electric feld for x > 0 is calculated by integrating the first order fluid model equation numerically over x, with the equation above as a boundary condiition.

 ## Plasma chemistry
 Uses *Diffusion-Coefficients* in the SpeciesDatabase.h5 file.